-All teams will compete for 3 games of traditional bowling, followed by 5 games of Baker competition.
-All scores will be cumulative.
+All teams will compete for 3 games of traditional bowling, followed by best 3-of-5 seeded bracketplay.
+After 3 games of individual bowling, all teams will be seeded by total pinfall of the three individual qualifying games.

 State Qualifiers: